Kicksecure/security-misc/README.md

     by the author of this part of the readme.

 ## Network hardening

--   TCP syncookies are enabled to prevent SYN flood attacks.

--   ICMP redirect acceptance, ICMP redirect sending, source routing and IPv6 router advertisements are disabled to prevent man-in-the-middle attacks.

--   The kernel is configured to ignore all ICMP requests to avoid Smurf attacks, make the device more difficult to enumerate on the network and prevent clock fingerprinting through ICMP timestamps.

--   RFC1337 is enabled to protect against time-wait assassination attacks by dropping RST packets for sockets in the time-wait state.

--   Reverse path filtering is enabled to prevent IP spoofing and mitigate vulnerabilities such as CVE-2019-14899.

 -   Unlike version 4, IPv6 addresses can provide information not only about the originating network, but also the originating device.
 We prevent this from